-The CEEC envisions a communion whose life, ministry, and parishes are fully evangelical, fully charismatic, and fully liturgical and sacramental.
+The CEEC envisions a communion whose life, ministry, and parishes are Filled by Scripture, Spirit, and sacrament.

 The CEEC holds to the truth that the Holy Scriptures are the authoritative Kingdom documents and words of the Covenant, and therefore the Word of God.
 The Scriptures are inspired and contain all things necessary for salvation and godly living.
 The CEEC commends the faithful reading, study, and teaching and preaching of the Word of God.
 The CEEC also embraces the evangelical insistence on a personal relationship with Jesus Christ, a holy life, and a commitment to evangelism and mission.